Self-care approaches compared: Find what works for you

 Social recharge

-The problem?
-Most self-care advice treats all approaches as equally valid, when in reality different approaches work for different situations.
+The problem is that most self-care advice treats all approaches as equally valid, when in reality different approaches work for different situations.
 What calms one person overwhelms another.
 What builds resilience for someone in their peak years might not address the needs of someone managing chronic stress or aging.
-The Self-Care Matching Matrix helps you cut through the confusion by identifying which approaches actually fit your situation.
+The Self-Care Matching Matrix, a framework we developed at Goals and Progress to evaluate self-care fit, helps you cut through the confusion by identifying which approaches actually match your situation.

 What you will learn